HIL: Hybrid Imitation Learning of Diverse Parkour Skills from Videos: Preliminaries

 \section{Preliminaries}

-In this work, the controller is trained using reinforcement learning (RL).
-RL involves training an agent to interact with an environment.
-At each time step $t$, the agent observes the current state $s_t$ of the environment and samples an action $a_t$ based on the policy $\pi(a_t|s_t)$.
-Upon executing the action, the environment transitions to a new state $s_{t+1}$, following the dynamics $s_{t+1} \sim p(s_{t+1}|s_t,a_t)$, and the agent receives a reward $r_t = r(s_t,a_t,s_{t+1})$.
+In this work, all controllers are trained using goal-conditioned reinforcement learning (GCRL), where an agent interacts with an environment in order to optimize a reward function conditioned on a task-specific goal.
+At each time step $t$, the agent observes the current state $s_t$ of the environment together with a goal specification $g_t$, and samples an action $a_t$ from a policy $\pi(a_t|s_t, g_t)$.
+Upon executing the action, the environment transitions to a new state $s_{t+1}$, following the dynamics $s_{t+1} \sim p(s_{t+1}|s_t,a_t)$, and the agent receives a reward $r_t = r(s_t,a_t,s_{t+1}, g_t)$.
 The objective is to learn a policy $\pi$ that maximizes the expected discounted return $J(\pi)$, defined as:

-where $p(\tau|\pi) = p(s_0) \prod_{t=0}^{T-1} p(s_{t+1}|s_t, a_t) \pi(a_t|s_t)$ represents the likelihood of a trajectory $\tau = \{s_0, a_0, r_0, s_1, ..., s_{T-1}, a_{T-1}, r_{T-1}, s_T\}$ under the policy $\pi$.
+where $p(\tau|\pi) = p(s_0) \prod_{t=0}^{T-1} p(s_{t+1}|s_t, a_t) \pi(a_t|s_t, g_t)$ represents the likelihood of a trajectory $\tau = \{s_0, a_0, r_0, s_1, ..., s_{T-1}, a_{T-1}, r_{T-1}, s_T\}$ under the policy $\pi$.
 Here, $p(s_0)$ is the initial state distribution, $T$ represents the time horizon of a trajectory, and $\gamma \in [0,1]$ is the discount factor.